 Many asset managers are using tenant communication apps to send surveys to their entire tenant ecosystem in just a few clicks.

-They can keep their finger on the pulse of their properties, can get a clear sense of tenants' thought and feelings.
+They can keep their finger on the pulse of their properties, and get a clear sense of tenants' thought and feelings.

 3. Improve communication

 Communicating with tenants is the key to a quality tenant experience.
 However, it’s rarely done right—scattered instead across WhatsApp groups or emails.

 Ideally, communication should be consolidated into one full service platform.
 That way, staying informed simply requires tapping into one intuitive source of truth instead of several disorganised ones.

 That 'one intuitive source of truth' could be a tenant experience platform that helps you communicate with your tenants in an easy, fast and consistent way.

 Most tenant experience apps let you target communications: select which audiences see which messages, so residents don’t get overloaded with messages that aren’t relevant to them.